Yes. Please click here to see the alignment

 Please note that the above comments may differ by state.
 Please contact your state education department for final approval.

 Math & Movement™ can be incorporated in three four-minute chunks of time per day, fifteen minute segments for four days a week or twelve minute segments each day.
-The individual classroom teacher can thus lead the activities at his/her convenience.
+The individual classroom teacher can thus lead the activities at their convenience.

 In order to eliminate race, class, and disability as predictors of success and offer an equal educational opportunity for all children and youth, we must provide equitable learning conditions for all students.
 This translates to offering kinesthetic learners opportunities to learn through movement.